 Dream big, work hard, and stay humble are the best words of advice anyone can give you, and self-belief goes a long way.
 It's okay for young entrepreneurs to have big dreams; don’t underestimate what you are capable of.
 Steve Jobs was only 21 when he co-founded Apple.
 Don’t let the opinions of others impact your future.
 Don’t just think you can do it….KNOW you can do it.
 Believe in yourself and your dreams.
 Include others and get help from people you trust, people who have achieved what you want to achieve, to fulfill your dreams.

 I'm proud to say that many have helped me along my path, and I've helped many.
 Without the help of people more experienced than myself, my latest achievement wouldn't have been possible.
 Many others were a part of my new e-book, Photography: Basics, Business, and Best Practices, available on Amazon and other fine e-book retailers.
 And it's one of my greatest joys to help other dreamers succeed as well.
-From the business owners and clients I serve, to the talented team I've hired and trained, to other entrepreneurs like my friend at 25 Hours Consulting.
+From the business owners and clients I serve, to the talented team I've hired and trained.

 Working hard is a relative concept; the hours we work, how hard we work, and the magnitude of what we're trying to achieve are as different as each of us.
 But "hard work" has a common denominator no matter which way you slice it: how you handle yourself when things go wrong.
 Because they will.
 The next best piece of advice anyone can give you is this: be resilient when things get hard.
 You’ll get rejected, over and over again, but don’t lose faith in your goals.
 You may fail in the beginning more than you’ll walk the path of success, but if you dream big, work hard, and fight failure, you’ll change history by making it better.